-Static Method in Java with Example
+Static Method in Java (with Examples)

-We frequently use static methods in the Java program.
-The most common example of static method is the main method that contains static keyword in its heading.
+We frequently use static methods in Java program.
+The most common example of static method is the main() method, which contains the static keyword in its definition and acts as the entry point of any program.

 Syntax to Declare Static Method in Java

-To declare a static method in a program, use a static keyword before method’s return type.
-The general syntax to declare the static method ( or class method) in Java is as follows:
+The general syntax to declare a static method ( or class method) in Java is as follows:

 { // block start